SabineWren/OrgFinderDeprecated/README.md

-# What is this I don't even
+# Cognition Corp

 Website Database for players to find organizations.

-Live hosted at www.sabinewren.space
+Live hosted at www.cognitioncorp.net

 To host the app yousrelf, add and run dependencies.
 Debian-based GNU distributions provide easy installation: